 - Nothing is too much trouble for the charming staff; they even arranged a surprise birthday dinner for us, complete with cake and candles

 - Surf breaks galore, plus historic towns, markets and turtle hatcheries nearby

-- The board games and varied DVD collection make light work of rare rainy days
+- The board games and film collection make light work of rare rainy days

 - Some traffic noise, though the bedrooms don’t suffer too badly

 - The pool area is unfenced and not very toddler-friendly